 The plants in this biotope are likely to experience some seasonal change in abundance, the general pattern being a lower percentage cover over the winter months.
-However, this biotope is limited to habitats that are sheltered to extremely sheltered from wave exposure and, therefore, increases in wave exposure during winter and the occurrence of winter storms are unlikely to affect it to the same extent that more exposed habitats would be affected.
+Periodic storms may remove older and weaker plants and reduce the overall biomass of the plants.
+If the forces were strong enough, the cobbles and boulders may also be moved around, to the detriment of the epilithic fauna.
+For example, if colonies of sponges and ascidians landed face down on the bedrock, parts of the colony may be crushed and lost.
+However, this biotope is limited to habitats that are sheltered to extremely sheltered from wave exposure and therefore, increases in wave exposure during winter and the occurrence of winter storms are unlikely to affect it to the same extent that more exposed habitats would be affected.
 In some habitats, the surface cover of Fucus serratus may reach 95% in the summer months.
 Ephemeral green algae especially, increase in abundance over the summer months.